 Friday, January 20, 2012

-Thrasher Fixed Gear Bike (Walmart) Rebuilt and Upgraded for 200.00 Total Investment?
+Thruster Fixed Gear Bike (Walmart) Rebuilt and Upgraded for 200.00 Total Investment?

 Hello and Welcome,

+I am not a huge fan of Walmart.
+Or at least I like to think I am not.
 But after hearing from a friend that they had seen exercise bikes on display there.
 I thought to myself, what can it hurt to look?
 Well after not being able to find an exercise bike that I wanted, I decided to wander over to the bicycles...
 Just to get a look at the latest in Department Store bicycle offerings.
 I had no intentions of making a purchase.
-Then I spotted the last thing I ever expected to see, a single speed bike with a flip-flop rear hub.
+Then I spotted the last thing I ever expected to see, a single speed bike with a flip-flop hub.
 However the brakes looked really cheap as did the crank, seat-post, pedals, handlebars and grips.
 But the frame looked like it could get the job done.
 And the wheel-set looked entry-level.
 But they did spin fairly straight, well the rear one did anyway.
 I`m thinking, this could possibly work with a few improvements.
 Then I saw the price tag $99.00!!

 Above: Oh God forgive me!
-I have sercombe to temptation! ok seriously, I was doing the math in my head.
-How much did it cost me to build the Schwinn lugged frame fixie?
+I have succumb to temptation! ok seriously, I was doing the math in my head.
+How much did it cost me to build the Schwinn lugged frame fixed gear bike?
 How much will it cost me to make this thing reliable?
 Then I came up with the perfect excuse.
 It was as if the Devil himself were whispering in my ear.
 "You can make this a really cool bike for under 200.00 Then you can blog about it!"
 Well There you have it, that is how I came to purchase this department store fixed gear bike.
 I am reminded of a line from the movie Tombstone when Doc Holiday said "That's what I love about Wyatt.
 He can talk himself into anything."

-Above: A shot of the rear hub and sturdy looking 1/8 chain.
+Above: A shot of the rear hub and sturdy looking 1/8 bicycle chain.
 The rear rim is yellow with a red tire and the front red with a yellow tire.
 I would have preferred they both be the same.
 I decided to switch the tires so they match the rims.
 My hope was it would give it a taller look, and to a degree I think it did just that.

-Above: A shot of the "cheesy looking" front brake. ˈCHēzē Adjective: cheap, unpleasant, or blatantly inauthentic.
+Above: A shot of the "cheesy looking" front side pull caliper brake. ˈCHēzē Adjective: cheap, unpleasant, or blatantly inauthentic.
 Yeah! that is the word I was looking for alright.
 I have some vintage alloy (side-pull) caliper and center-pull brakes in the shop.
 I think I can polish-up something that will get the job done and look good doing it.
 I will not be installing a rear brake.
-And the resin pedals are going to be replaced with Avenir dual-sport pedals with old style clips and straps.
+And the resin pedals are going to be replaced with Avenir ultralight pedals with old style clips and straps.
+I can just see me trying to perfect my skid with my feet sliding off the plastic pedals.
+Did you ever notice how many other names they have for plastic?

 Above: The seat-post and clamp will be replaced.
 In fact I just received the "your order has been shipped" e mail this morning.
 I think I have spent about 75.00 or 80.00 so far.
-The only purchase left is the handlebar tape.
+The only purchase left is the cork handlebar tape.
 Which I now need since I have decided to make a set of flop and chop bars for the fixie.
 So I should be right on target when finished.

 Above: This photograph of grease wiped off the bottom bracket bearings was an after thought.
 This pic by no means shows the worst of it.
 The little bits of grit on this paper towel are barely visible in the photograph so I have marked them for you.
 Basically I needed to clean all the bearings, races and cups then I re-greased everything.
 And of course reset the bottom bracket to the proper tightness (or lack there of).
-The headset was the same story just clean everything off and regrease and re-assemble to the proper setting (no play/no grind)
+The headset was the same story just clean everything off and re grease and reassemble to the proper setting (no play/no grind)

 You have seen me do enough bottom brackets and headsets on here for a while.
 So let`s start with the front wheel axle (ABOVE) with the free bearings.
 The first thing I need to do is break this over tightened axle loose.